 Love Beyond Expectations

 Romantic love can deepen when we let it.
 At first it is a kind of idol worship.
 It can come with idealism, possessiveness, jealousy, and need.
 Our songs and movies and dreams are full of idealistic, romantic love, the eros of sexual desire.
-You see another person who matches enough of your inner image of “the desired one” and your heartstrings resonate and you are intoxicated, not only by his or her looks and wit and charm and strengths, but by how the person fits your own template of the one you want to love.
+You see another person who matches enough of your inner image of “the desired one” and your heartstrings resonate and you are intoxicated, not only by their looks and wit and charm and strengths, but by how the person fits your own template of the one you want to love.

 You know the rest of the story.
 Placing your beloved on a pedestal works for a time, but slowly you look down from the golden glow and encounter the clay feet.
 They burp, belch, pout, get irritated, withdraw or cling, are too messy or too controlling.
 They become human.
 Of course then you might discard the fallen lover and look for a better one, but this would be never-ending.
 Instead, when your idealistic love has been disappointed, a deeper, freer love is available.
 If you and the other person are a good-enough match, you can stay with the relationship and let it deepen and lead you to fuller, truer love.
 This is an invitation to love beyond expectations, clinging, or attachment.